-We rehearse every Monday night during the school year from 7:30 to 9:30 pm at the Faith Evangelical Free Church, 54 Hosmer Street, Acton.
-(The Church graciously hosts our rehearsals; the ACC has no religious affiliation.)
+We rehearse every Monday night during the school year from 7:30 to 9:30 pm at the Faith Evangelical Free Church (54 Hosmer Street, Acton).
+Exceptions are noted in our schedule, available at the beginning of each season.

-Rehearsals begin promptly at 7:30, so singers are asked to arrive by 7:15 to allow time for sign-in, music distribution, and other tasks.
+Rehearsals begin promptly at 7:30, so singers are asked to arrive by 7:15 to allow time for sign-in, music distribution and other administrative tasks.
 Rehearsals end at 9:30 pm.

 Our members’ musical ability ranges from no previous choral experience to substantial vocal training.
 Some of us are learning to read music; others are practiced sight-readers.** We range in age from teenagers (18+) through senior citizens.
 We are business people, students, educators, engineers, homemakers and retirees.
 Through singing, we give of ourselves to each other as well as to our community, and enrich our own lives in doing so.

 ** Check out this blog on how to read music: Click here.